Revisiting the symmetry-resolved entanglement for non-invertible symmetries in $1{+}1$d conformal field theories: Examples

 To make contact with the original Cat-SREE paper \cite{saura-bastidaCategoricalsymmetryResolvedEntanglement2024}, we will analyse the tricritical Ising model in greater depth.
 Following conventions in the literature \cite{choiRemarksBoundariesAnomalies2023}, the primary operators are labelled as

 The tricritical Ising model is a diagonal RCFT: there is a one-to-one correspondence between boundary states and Verlinde lines.
-One finds that the three (Cardy) boundary states $ \ket{W}$, $ \ket{\eta W} $ and $ \ket{\mathcal{N} W}$ are weakly symmetric under $C$:
+One finds that the three (Cardy) boundary states $ \ket{W}$, $ \ket{\eta W} $ and $ \ket{\mathcal{N} W}$ are weakly symmetric under \JHc{the Fibonacci category} $C \JHc{= \{1, W \}}$:

 In the basis $ \{{1}, \eta W, W, \eta, \mathcal{N} W, \mathcal{ N} \}$ the modular $ S$ matrix is given by \cite{difrancescoConformalFieldTheory1997}

 with

 The Verlinde lines labelled by $ C = \{ {1}, W \}$ form a Fibonacci subcategory; we with to resolve the entanglement entropy with respect to $C$.
 To compute the SREE, Ref.\ \cite{saura-bastidaCategoricalsymmetryResolvedEntanglement2024} considered the case when the boundaries at the entangling surface were $a = b = {\mathcal{N} W}$.
 With these boundaries, the open string partition function is